His Name Is Everywhere,

 “When they came to John Penn’s Creek . . . they were fired upon by Indians that had waylaid them.
 Some dropped down dead; the rest fled and made towards the Susquehanna, and came to this side and so (traveled) home as well as they could.
 Twenty-six of them were missing and not heard of as yet.”

-Colonel John Armstrong wrote from Carlisle that no settlers were left in the region, and he didn’t trust Montour.
+Colonel John Armstrong wrote from Carlisle that no settlers were left in the region.
+Montour was there, though.

 The Warrior Washington Wanted

-He wouldn’t put on war paint just to spy.
-He gathered warriors and led them in battle.
-At least once, he commanded a company comprised of white woodsmen and traders.
-The governor trusted them even less than the Indians.
+He didn’t put on war paint just to spy.
+He sometimes gathered warriors and led them in battle.
+At least once, he commanded a company comprised of European woodsmen and traders.
+It should be noted, though, that city dwellers back east thought Indians more trustworthy than settlers.

-Montour was with George Washington as he lost Fort Necessity.
-The future president tried several times after that to get Montour’s help.
-He confessed little patience or understanding with Indians.
+Montour was with George Washington as he surrendered to the French at Fort Necessity.
+The future president tried several times after that to get Montour’s help, even as he confessed little patience or understanding with Indians.

 Montour was among the few Indians who stayed with Major General Edward Braddock (and Washington) during the ill-fated attempt to take Fort Duquesne from the French in July 1755.